fsfe/reuse-docs/site/content/page.md

 you choose to do so, you should generate it automatically from the most reliable information you have about each file in your project.
-This includes copyright information kept in version control systems and licenses on files which can not include a standard header, or which includes the header in a separate license file.
+This includes copyright information kept in version control systems and licenses on files which include a standard header, or which includes the header in a separate license file.

 You may also choose to include in the bill of material your output files